 How to Run Commands to Enable and Launch Remote Desktop

-While enabling and using RDP can be done through a graphical user interface (GUI), utilizing remote desktop run command that offers a more efficient and scriptable approach, particularly for system administrators managing multiple machines.
+While enabling and using Remote Desktop Protocol (RDP) can be done through a graphical user interface (GUI), using the run command for remote desktop provides a more direct method.

 reg add "HKEY_LOCAL_MACHINE\SYSTEM\CurrentControlSet\Control\Terminal Server" /v fDenyTSConnections /t REG_DWORD /d 0 /f